 It wasn’t until college that Susan realized the level of dysfunction in her family.
 There were signs earlier in her life but the pieces were never put together until she stumbled on the word narcissism.
 Then, it was as if a dense fog was lifted and everything became clearer.

-Everything the family did catered around her narcissistic mother.
+Everything the family did cater to her narcissistic mother.
 Her mom was a successful politician who spent continual hours on the phone, in meetings, holding press conferences, attending dinners, fundraising, and pandering to the needs of her constituency.
-Her absence from family gatherings, sporting events, and doctor’s visits was always excused by her dad.
+Her absence from family gatherings, sporting events, and doctor’s visits were always excused by her dad.
 From a young age, Susan was taught that her mom was important and therefore she did not have to conform to normal maternal expectations.

 - The element of disguise.
 While the narcissist might appear to others to be highly independent, in actuality they cannot thrive without an adoring audience.
 Many narcissists intentionally pick professions to help satisfy that insatiable craving.
 However it is not enough, so the family is expected to feed the narcissist’s ego on demand.
 Most of this is done in secret to maintain the illusion of autonomy.
 Looking back on her life, Susan began to realize that her mother’s presence coincided with downturns in her political career.
 When things were thriving for her mom, she didn’t see her.
 But when times were difficult, her mom was omnipresent and needy.